amonull/BPM/README.md

+# IMPORTANT

+This branch in constantly undergoing changes and nothing in README* or doc/ can be taken as being correct or not outdated for this branch.

+I will try to update them as regularly as possible but untill this program rewrite is complete the doc files cannot be assumed to be correct

 # BPM

 BPM used to stand for basic package manager but no longer stands for that as BPM is not a package manager, it is instead a program that is designed to automate and centralize packages that are built from source.